justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/07 - Pi-Hole.md

     pihole restartdns
     ```
 - Doing this results in odd behaviour if you were to restart the Pi or update Pi-Hole using `pihole -up` (possibly).
   - Upon restarting,
-  - Pi-Hole will create a new config file named `01-pihole.conf.save` and DNS will not start.
+    - Pi-Hole might create a new config file named `01-pihole.conf.save` (appends .save to the end) and DNS will not start.
 This happened on my Pi 4, but did not on my Pi Zero 2 W.
     - To fix this, delete everything within the original `01-pihole.conf` file and it will work from now on.
 Restarting the Pi should no longer create more config files.
+    - You can also try deleting the `.conf.save` file and see if it creates it again.
   - Upon updating,
-  - update fails as it repopulates `01-pihole.conf` again.
-This happened on my Pi 4, but did not on my Pi Zero 2 W.
+    - Update fails as it repopulates `01-pihole.conf` again.
+This happens when you have a `.conf.save` file.
-  - To fix this, delete the contents again and attempt to update.
-(Note: successful update may rearrange/repopulate `01-pihole.conf` once again.)
+    - To fix this, delete the contents again and attempt to update (note: successful update may rearrange/repopulate `01-pihole.conf` once again).
+    - You can also try deleting the `.conf.save` file and see if it creates it again.
 ## Testing
 Go to any site you know with ads and check if they're blocked.
 Make sure you turn off any ad-blocking extensions you may have.
 A site I recommend is https://www.speedtest.net/.